Keeping England's heritage alive in Kent!

-The side adopted the name 'Wadard Morris' (since changed to 'Wadard Morris Men'), which is both distinctive but also slightly embarrassing, since we are always being asked where Wadard is to be found on the map.
-Wadard is not a place, but the name of one of the knights mentioned by name in the Bayeux Tapestry and was the first lord of the manor of Farningham.
+The Name of Wadard was taken from the Bayeux Tapestry Wadard is not a place, but the name of one of the knights mentioned by name and was the first lord of the manor of Farningham.

-In May 1987 Wadard Morris Men were invited to take part in the May Queen's procession in the Village of Offham.
+In May 1987 Wadard Morris Men were invited to take part in the May Queen's procession in the village of Offham.
 This has become a 'traditional' booking.
 With one or two exceptions we have led the procession through the village every year since.

-In 1988 the side was admitted to the Morris Ring, sponsored by Boar's Head Morris Men and Green Oak Morris Men.
-We danced in at the Thaxted Ring-Meeting in June dancing'Highland Mary', from the Ascott-under-Wychwood tradition ,accompanied on the melodeon by Adrian Thorogood, then 13 years old.
+In 1988 The Wadard Moris Men side were admitted to the Morris Ring, sponsored by Boar's Head Morris Men and Green Oak Morris Men from Yorkshire.
+We danced in at the Thaxted Ring-Meeting in June dancing' Highland Mary', from the Ascott-under-Wychwood tradition, accompanied on the melodeon by Adrian Thorogood, then 13 years old.
 Since then we have attended Ring Meetings around the country almost every year since.
-In March 1995 WMM hosted the Morris Ring ARM (Annual Representitives Meeting) in Meopham, Kent.
+In March 1995 and again in 2008 WMM hosted the Morris Ring ARM (Annual Representatives Meeting) in Meopham, Kent.
+In 2011 we attended the meeting to celebrate the Centenary of Thaxted Morris Men

 The Wadard Morris Men have travelled around the country as guests of many other clubs dancing in very many places making and meeting many friends, The Saddleworth Rushcart Festival based in Uppermill near Oldham and hosted By The Saddleworth Morris Men, is an event where Wadard are regularly represented and often have a full dancing side.